sheddyranking/Microsolft-Power-Bi./README.md

 > The `ALL` Filter is used to filter records within the `CALCULATE` Function and it mostly applicable in calculating the percentage of a record.
 The `ALL` Function in Power BI Atually removes all the filters and in tables and in columns.

+> The `ALLSELECTED` Filter returns All the Rows and Columns in a table, ingoring all the filters applied within the query and allowing the once Applied outside of query.
+Also help you get the 100% Total values, which can be useful in some cases.